randomcoww/homelab/README.md

 ### Desktop provisioning

-[Setup desktop](setup_desktop) generates a kickstart for my desktop box.
+Generates kickstart for my desktop box.
 The following disk with existing partitions is assumed and the home partition is not formatted:

 ```
 part /boot/efi --fstype=efi --size=200 --onpart /dev/nvme0n1p1